vsd-dev/grpc-hello-world/README.md

-# gRPC Example: Simple Sum Service in C++
+# gRPC Example: Simple Sum and Image Processing Service in C++

-This repository contains a basic implementation of a gRPC service and client in C++.
-The service, `ProcessingServices`, provides a method called `computeSum` that calculates the sum of three floating-point numbers.
-The client sends three values to the server and receives the sum in response.
+This repository contains a gRPC service and client implementation in C++.
+The service, `ProcessingServices`, provides two methods: `computeSum` for calculating the sum of three floating-point numbers, and `resizeImage` for resizing an image using OpenCV.
+The client can specify which operation to perform via command-line arguments.

 ## Table of Contents